Real Whitby Lists – Pubs In Whitby.

 The Dolphin – A pub that’s never made the best of its great potential.
 Reports tell us that the pub is on the up of late.
 Locals have never been made to feel welcome here.
 We hope thats about to change ?

 The Oak Tree, Formally The Fairmead Labour Club – Once great pub, now demolished and replaced with houses.
 Have you any pictures or stories ?
 Then please send them to email@example.com

 The Bottom House – Another Whitby Pub now shut.
 Will it ever return ?

 The Middle Earth – Very popular with its locals.
 Named after Tolkien’s Lord Of The Rings.
+Recently refurbished to an excellent standard.
+This place is always buzzing.
 A little out of the way for most Whitby drinkers.
 Well worth a visit on a summers evening when you can sit outside and enjoy the sun from this west facing pub.

 The Black Horse – Its a close call as to which is the smallest pub in Whitby.
 The Golden Lion is small but the Black Horse may just take the title.
 Having said that, I love it.
 If your drinking on the eastside, then dont pass by without calling in for at least a pint and some amazing spicy peanuts.
 Free Wifi is a bonus.

 The Board Inn – The first time I walked in here it was like walking into the Slaughtered Lamb on American Wear Wolf In London.
 The door slid open, there was silence, and all the locals looked at me whilst thinking, Who is this person from the west side.
 Thankfully times have changed, the pub is now a must if your in the area.
 Has won a good reputation for food.
 Nice views over the harbour.
 Live Music some Friday evenings.
 Keep an eye out for the legendary “Sliderman”